bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

   Leventhal Map & Education Center January 13, 2023'
 type: singleton
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ht24zx167/1700,2065,4591,2867/2000,/0/default.jpg
-description: 'A new, free exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection. '
+description: 'A new exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection. '
 draft: true

 ---
-### A new, free exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection.
+### A new exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection.

 ##### In-person show opens January 13 in the Leventhal Center gallery at the Boston Public Library with accompanying digital exhibition available soon.